How to Restart iPhone, iPad, or iPod touch

-This applies to all iOS versions on any iPhone, iPad, or iPod touch ever released.
+This soft restart method applies to all iOS versions on any iPhone, iPad, or iPod touch ever released.
 Here is what you do to restart the hardware and reboot the iOS system software:

 - Hold down the physical POWER/LOCK button and either VOLUME button located on the right side of new iOS devices, or the top of older iOS devices until you see the “Slide to Power Off” message

 - Swipe across the “Slide to Power Off” message to turn off the iOS device